Online Business Productivity & Organization

 You should keep a text copy of any writing you’ll need to use more than 3 times.
 This includes emails, pitches, product descriptions, customer service responses – anything like that.

-Use Microsoft OneNote to create a section on your computer with all your templates organized in one place.
+Use Microsoft OneNote, Apple Notes, Google Docs, or a similar app or software to create a section on your computer with all your templates organized in one place.

-If you use your phone a lot, like I’m forced to do (I’m looking at you, Instagram), you should set up keyboard shortcuts.
+If you use your phone a lot, like I need to (I’m looking at you, Instagram), you should set up keyboard shortcuts.

 To do this on an iPhone, go to Settings –> General –> Keyboard –> Text Replacement.
 Tap the ‘+’ in the top right corner, then copy or type your text into the Phrase field.

 In the Shortcut field, enter the shortcut phrase you’d like to use that will trigger the entire phrase to appear.
-For example, I use ‘newcust’ as a shortcut for information I typically send new customers on Instagram.
+For example, in the past I used ‘newcust’ as a shortcut for information I typically sent new customers on Instagram.

 Then hit Save, and you’re ready to use your new keyboard shortcut!